Skip to content

 Jamie Bumgarner, PE

-As a Vice President and Business Unit Leader for Mead & Hunt’s Northeast Transportation operations, Jamie provides executive oversight for transportation projects throughout the northeast.
+As a Transportation Group Leader, Jamie provides executive oversight for transportation projects throughout the country.
 His decades of experience managing transportation infrastructure projects allow him to bring a depth of understanding and skill to client solutions.
 When not at work, Jamie spends a lot of his time running, biohacking, and practicing his golf swing.

 Linkedin Envelope Readme